WELL Building Standard

 WELL Building Standard (WELL) is a healthy building certification program, developed by the International WELL Building Institute PCB (IWBI), a California registered public benefit corporation.

 History

-The WELL Building Standard began in 2013 by Paul Scialla of Delos company, becoming the first well-being focused standard.
+The WELL Building Standard was launched in 2014 by Paul Scialla of Delos company, becoming the first well-being focused standard.
 By 2016, over 200 projects in 21 countries adopted the certification.
 In 2014, Green Business Certification Inc. began to provide third-party certification for WELL.
-By 2024, WELL is being used across more than 5 billion square feet of space in 130 countries, supporting an estimated 25 million occupants in nearly 74,000 commercial and residential locations.
+By 2024, WELL says that it is being used across more than 5 billion square feet of space in 130 countries, supporting an estimated 25 million occupants in nearly 74,000 commercial and residential locations.